zkkv/souffleur/README.md

 ## Installation

 ### Prerequisites
-Right now, the only LLM supported is Ollama that should be run locally.
-To use the plugin, you will need a Docker container running with `llama3.2:1b` in the background.
+Right now, the only LLMs supported are LLama and Phi that should be run locally.
+To use the plugin, you will need a Docker container running with the model in the background.

 The command below will create a new container named `ollama` from an image named `ollama/ollama`.
 If you don't have an image with that name, it will first pull it from a repository.
 ```shell